introlab/opentera-webrtc-ros/opentera-webrtc-ros/README.md

 ## Description

-Implement a ROS node that publish received images as a WebRTC stream.
+Implement a ROS node that publish received images and audio as a WebRTC stream.
-It also forwards images received on the WebRTC stream to ROS.
+It also forwards images and audio received on the WebRTC stream to ROS.

-For now the node only handle a single video track in each direction and no audio.

 ### Subscribes